-Our yield to maturity (YTM) calculator measures the annual return an investor would receive if a particular bond is held until maturity.
+Our yield to maturity calculator measures the annual return that an investor would receive if a particular bond was bought today and held until maturity.

-For example, if you can buy a bond with a $1,000 face value and 8% coupon for $900, and the bond pays interest twice a year and matures in 5 years, enter "1,000" as the Face Value, "8" as the Annual Coupon Rate, "5" as the Years to Maturity, "2" as the Coupon Payments per Year, and "900" as the Current Bond Price.
+For example, you buy a bond with a $1,000 face value and an 8% coupon for $900.
+The bond pays interest twice a year and matures in 5 years.
+You would enter:

 - "1,000" as the face value

 - "8" as the annual coupon rate

 - "2" as the coupon payments per year, and

 Note: This YTM calculator assumes that the bond is not called prior to maturity.
 If the bond you're analyzing is callable, use our Yield to Call calculator to determine the bond’s value.